adebola-io/pebble/design/docs/statements.md

 A few things can be picked from the two functions in the code sample above:

-1. _A function can have any number of parameters_.
+1. **A function can have any number of parameters**.
+The parameters of the function are the values defined in between the parenthesis that follows the function name.
 Parameters are separated with a comma and any number of spaces.
+A function can have no parameters.

-2. _All the parameters of a function must have type labels._ This tells the Pebble compiler how to treat the value within the code block.
+2. **All the parameters of a function must have type labels.** This tells the Pebble compiler how to treat the value within the code block.

-3. _If a function returns a value, the type of that value must be specified._ The `add` function returns `sum`, which is a value that is derived from the addition of numbers m and n.
+3. **If a function returns a value, the type of that value must be specified.** The `add` function returns `sum`, which is a value that is derived from the addition of numbers m and n.
 Since the addition of two numbers will also result in a number, when sum is returned, its type must match the return type specified for the function.

-4. _The return type **can** be omitted from a function_, as we see in `greet`.
+4. **The return type can be omitted from a function**, as we see in `greet`.
 When a function has no return type, the compiler infers that the function has no return value. i.e. It returns [`nil`](./nil.md).

-5. _Functions are called with parenthesis._ To call a function, all you have to do is write out its name followed by the arguments passed in parenthesis.
+5. **Functions are called with parenthesis.** To call a function, all you have to do is write out its name followed by the arguments passed in parenthesis.

 ```pebble
 function_name(parameter);